 Royal College of Obstetrics and Gynaecology training Matrix and ARCP guidance

-The ARCP provides a formal process which uses the evidence gathered by the trainee, relating to his/her progress in the training programme.
-It should normally be undertaken on at least an annual basis for all trainees undertaking specialty training and will enable the trainee, the Postgraduate Dean and employers to document that the competences required are being gained at an appropriate rate and through appropriate experience.
+The ARCP provides a formal process which uses the evidence gathered by the Doctor in training, relating to his/her progress in the training programme.
+It should normally be undertaken on at least an annual basis for all Doctors in training undertaking specialty training and will enable the Doctor in training, the Postgraduate Dean and employers to document that the competences required are being gained at an appropriate rate and through appropriate experience.
 The process may be conducted more frequently if there is a need to deal with performance and progression issues outside the annual review.

 Collecting the Evidence

 Each specialty will have mapped its assessment processes against the approved curriculum and the GMC’s Good Medical Practice.
-Trainees should familiarise themselves with the relevant curriculum and assessment framework and it is strongly recommended that they also take note of the GMC’s guidance.
+Doctors in training should familiarise themselves with the relevant curriculum and assessment framework and it is strongly recommended that they also take note of the GMC’s guidance.

 For information on the evidence required please click on the checklist below:-

-The ARCP process is delineated in the Gold Guide; trainees should also familiarise themselves with the ARCP policy which includes the process for review or appeal in the event of an unsatisfactory outcome.
+The ARCP process is delineated in the Gold Guide; Doctors in Training should also familiarise themselves with the ARCP policy which includes the process for review or appeal in the event of an unsatisfactory outcome.

 NIHR Academic Trainees